zheoa/ghaiklor-active/README.md

 # ghaiklor-os-gcc

-This is not a **REAL** operation system.
+This is an attempt of a **REAL** operating system based in the original project developed by Ghaiklor's in June, 2016.
-It's just a simple operation system created in educational purposes.
+It's a complex operating system bifurcation from an original project created for educational and professional purposes.

-The main goal I'm following is to learn how OS is working from the ground up.
+My main goal is create a viable operating system from the original project developed by Ghaiklor's.
-Starting from the own boot sector, hardware and software interrupts, own drivers.
+Starting from the own boot sector, hardware and software interrupts, own drivers, like the original project.

-Repository is suffixed with gcc because I'm planning to write another one simple OS with Rust.
-So, I hope, there will be _ghaiklor-os-gcc_ and _ghaiklor-os-rustc_.
+So, I hope, this fork can be a viable operating system.

 ## Demo